mvolar/SatXplor/README.md

 To ensure that SatXplor is functioning correctly within the Docker environment, you can run the following test after pulling the Docker container.
 This will execute the test and allow you to inspect the output on your directory.

 ```
-docker run -it -v path/to/your/data_folder:/mnt/data satxplor   # Run the Docker container and mount your data directory
+docker run -it -v path/to/your/data_folder:/mnt/data satxplor_v2   # Run the Docker container and mount your data directory

 python satxplor/run_full_tests.py                               # Execute the test script with test dataset as example